nus-cs2103-AY1617S2/addressbook-level4/src/test/data/ManualTesting/TestScript.md

 5. `LIST`

 Result: <br>
-1. "Listed all completed tasks"
+1. "Listed all completed tasks" <br>
 Notice how there is no completed task at the moment
-2. "Listed all uncompleted tasks"
+2. "Listed all uncompleted tasks" <br>
-3. Mark task at index 1 as completed
+3. Mark task at index 1 as completed <br>
 Notice that the previously marked task is now in the completed list
 4. View previously marked task
 5. Show the rest of the uncompleted tasks